Where is the best place to watch Vancouver’s Honda Celebration of Light fireworks? Looking for the ultimate viewing location? Then check out our list!

 Main Advantages of Vanier Park

-• The waterfront area around Vanier Park was one of the closest places to watch the fireworks from, next to English Bay Beach and the western section of Sunset Beach.
+- The waterfront area around Vanier Park is one of the closest places to watch the fireworks from, next to English Bay Beach and the western section of Sunset Beach.

-• The fireworks weren’t as close as if you were at English Bay Beach, but the views were still spectacular.
-The pyrotechnics were not that far away, plus you got the Vancouver skyline to enjoy too.
+- The fireworks aren’t as close as if you were at English Bay Beach, but the views are still spectacular (or at least they were during the Celebration of Light).
+The pyrotechnics are not that far away, plus you get the Vancouver skyline to enjoy too.

 Tips & Advice for Vanier Park

-• If you like Shakespearean theatre, then consider attending the Bard Fireworks Nights at Bard on the Beach.
-You can enjoy an early evening play, food and live entertainment.
-The fireworks were somewhat in the distance, but the event is exceptional and often sells out.
+- If you like Shakespearean theatre, then consider attending the Bard Fireworks Nights at Bard on the Beach (if they happen in 2026).

-• If you have a bicycle and bike rack (or don’t mind a long walk), you could park towards Granville Island or on a road further east or south and then cycled or walked back to your car once the fireworks were done.
-Wherever you parked, though, you wanted to make sure of the direction you wanted your car to be facing and take into consideration accessibility to intersections with traffic lights.
-Post-fireworks congestion could be insane, so a bit of parking forethought would have been valuable (assuming you had any choice).
+- If you have a bicycle and bike rack (or don’t mind a long walk), you could park towards Granville Island or on a road further east or south and then cycled or walked back to your car once the fireworks were done.
+Wherever you parked, though, you want to make sure of the direction you want your car to be facing and take into consideration accessibility to intersections with traffic lights.
+Post-fireworks congestion could be insane, so a bit of parking forethought can be valuable (assuming you have any choice).

 Fireworks Displays from Kitsilano

-The fireworks from Kitsilano Beach were similarly amazing.
-Tens of thousands of people turned up there for the Honda Celebration of Light.
-It’s a big place, so it could accommodate the crowds.
+The Celebration of Light fireworks from Kitsilano Beach were similarly amazing.
+Tens of thousands of people turned up there for the event.
+It’s a big place, so it can accommodate the crowds.
 The beach and shoreline stretch from close to Vanier Park all the way past Kitsilano’s giant outdoor swimming pool.
 Unlike some venues, the fireworks were visible from all over.
 The park is also where you’ll find Kitsilano Showboat and its free entertainment on weekend evenings in the summer.

 Location: 1499 Arbutus Street (in Kitsilano just west of Vanier Park).